MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-UMService.md

 ```

 ### -Identity
-!!!
-Exchange Server 2013

-The Identity parameter specifies the name of the Mailbox server that's running the Microsoft Exchange Unified Messaging service.
-If this parameter isn't supplied, a list of all Mailbox servers is returned.

-!!!
-Exchange Server 2016

 The Server parameter specifies the Exchange server where you want to run this command.
 You can use any value that uniquely identifies the server.
 For example:

 - Name